Team 4021 Welcomes You!

 In 2012 our robot won the Rookie All-Star award at the regional competion in the Twin Cities.
 This win made us eligible to compete at Nationals in St. Louis!

 A Little Bit About FRC & FIRST

-FRC is a high school level robotics competition where students miraculously experiences where a career in science, technology, engineering, and math can lead them.
-The unique part of this program is that students are expected to work hand-in-hand with professional engineer volunteers to design and build in six weeks, a robot about the size and weight of a high school student (up to 150 lb & 5 feet tall).
+FRC(FIRST Robotics Competition) is a high school level robotics competition where students miraculously experience where a career in science, technology, engineering, and math can lead them.
+The unique part of this program is that students are expected to work hand-in-hand with professional engineer volunteers to design and build, in six weeks, a robot about the size and weight of a high school student (up to 150 lb & 5 feet tall).
 The robot has to compete in a game that changes every year.
 This is a challenge for both student and engineer creativity.

-Teams are formed in the fall with an annual game kickoff the first weekend in January.
+Teams are formed in the fall with an annual game kickoff the first weekend in January where the season's game will be revealed.
 This starts the six-week design and build.
 Competitions of 40 to 70 robots take place in March and April in arenas across North America and in Israel.
 This is capped by the FIRST National Tournament involving 350 teams from around the world.

-FIRST is an international organization which uses competitive robotics as a vehicle for promoting science, technology, engineering, and math, or STEM.
+FIRST is an international organization which uses competitive robotics as a vehicle to promote student creativity and education in science, technology, engineering, and math (STEM).
 FIRST allows high school students to work side by side with professional mentors to learn skills ranging from engineering to marketing, animation, and business.